loopwerk/django-generic-notifications/docs/performance.md

 )
 ```

-**Note**: This approach has limitations:
+**Warning**: This approach has serious limitations:

 - You need to know the target's type and relationships in advance
+- Only works when ALL notifications in the queryset have the same target model type
-- It won't work efficiently with heterogeneous targets (different model types)
+- It will raise `AttributeError` with heterogeneous targets (different model types) - if even one notification has a different target type that lacks the specified relationship, the entire query will fail
 - Each additional relationship level requires explicit prefetching

 #### For best performance